 - 15.00: Industrial examples

 - Phase formation – precipitates in steel, dross in lead refining

 - Heat balance – Addition of scrap to liquid steel, lead, or copper

-- Exploring feasibility – can we reduce Al2O3 with C?
-Can we make nickel from stainless steel?
+- Exploring feasibility – can C reduce Al2O3?
+Can nickel be made from stainless steel?

 - …- your suggestions!

 After the course the participants should be able to link materials reactions to the corresponding thermodynamic description, and to interpret literature graphs and tables in terms of their process.